a close up of a computer screen with a triangle pattern

 For an engineering manager, most companies will want to see previous experience in leading a team, but this doesn’t mean you have to have held an official managerial role before.
 They will also usually be looking for a career track record of 7–8 years in the industry.

 These prerequisites ensure candidates have gained comprehensive technical expertise and a deep understanding of industry dynamics before taking on managerial responsibilities.
+So, make sure to add this type of experience on your resume.
 If you lack this kind of experience, you may need to pursue an individual contributor role initially to gain the required skills and leadership acumen.

 Leadership responsibilities